djbottrill/GrandOrguePi/README.md

 This script is deprecated please follow these instructions to install
 ==============

-Pre-compiled binaries are now available om the GrandOrgue Gitbub site, please follow these instructions to download and install:
+Pre-compiled binaries are now available on the GrandOrgue Gitbub site, please follow these instructions to download and install:

 Installing GrandOrgue on Raspberry PI OS 64bit